 Fun facts about curling

-Curling was first believed to be played in 16th century Scotland, some four hundred years before Canada started dominating this sport.
+Curling was believed to be first played in 16th-century Scotland, some four hundred years before Canada started dominating this sport.

 Prior to Jones’ rink putting Canadian women back on top of the podium, Canada’s last women’s curling gold was in the sport’s return at Nagano under Sandra Schmirler.

 In between, Canada’s women’s teams won two bronze and a silver.

 Canada’s overall men’s and women’s medal record in curling at the Olympic Games is five gold, three silver and two bronze.